 Mike nodded, and honestly felt keen to know more.

 “That sounds fascinating.
-It’s not too deep for a social night is it though?”
+It’s not too deep for a social night is it though?” he said.
 Adrienne tossed her head back and laughed, and ran her hand though her hair again.

 “Not after the night I’ve had.”
 She smiled up at Mike as she took a sip through the short black straw in her glass.
 Mike‘s gaze followed her hand as it placed the glass back on the wooden table top.
 Even that movement, he thought, was full of poise, and rendered her drink almost sacrosanct, a goblet of rouged and fragrant light and ice.
 He looked into the shadowed warmth of her eyes.